-I pledge to boycott Coca-Cola until it stops operating in Atarot illegal Israeli settlement.
+I pledge to boycott Coca-Cola for Palestine until it completely withdraws from Atarot illegal Israeli settlement.

 Through CBC (the Central Bottling Company), Coca-Cola operates in Atarot, an illegal Israeli settlement built on stolen Palestinian land.